 - Limited range of wrist or thumb motion

 - Visible deformity in the wrist

-Your doctor will ask about your symptoms, physical activity, and how the injury occurred.
-The injured area will be examined.
+Your doctor will ask about your symptoms, physical activity and how the injury occurred.
+Your doctor will also examine the injured area.

-Images may need to be taken of your wrist.
+Images may be taken of your wrist.
 This can be done with:

-Treatment will depend on the severity of the injury.
+Treatment depends on the severity of the injury.
 It may involve:

 - Putting the pieces of the bone back together.
-This may require anesthesia and/or surgery.
+This may require surgery.